 Over the past few months, we’ve been sharing some of our favorite plants, including house plants that are easy to maintain and hearty shade plants to liven up your home.
-And today, we’re talking about indoor trees for your home.
+And today, we’re talking about the best indoor trees for home.
 From faux trees to money trees to real trees, these plants will bring in a natural element to your home.
 We love how indoor trees add greenery and height to your room.
 They work well in corners of your room to fill the space with an element that is beautiful and brings in life.

 For indoor trees that require no maintenance and still look great, consider faux trees.
 There are many great options out there that look and feel fairly real and make for a perfect statement piece in any room.